-Often times we worry on how to manage our children’s hair without pains.
-Well Goodnews, i am here to help.
+Often we worry about how to manage our children’s hair without pain.
+Well, Goodnews, I am here to help with child hair care management tips.
 The below procedures will help a great deal.

-Never co-wash or sham-wash the hair without first properly detangle the hair.
+Never co-wash or sham-wash the hair without first properly detangling the hair.

 For detangling, you will be needing